astrolabsoftware/fink-client/docs/livestream_manual.md

 fink_consumer --display --save -outdir alertDB -limit 1
 ```

-This will download the next available alert, display some useful information on screen, and save it (avro format) on disk.
+This will download the next available alert, display some useful information on screen, and save it (Apache Avro format) on disk.
 Then if all works, then you can remove the limit, and let the consumer run for ever!

 ```bash
 # access help using `fink_consumer-h`